bkper/bkper-gs/README.md

 [![GSTests status](https://gs-tests-status.appspot.com/badge.svg?suite=BkperApp&namespace=bkpertest)](https://script.google.com/macros/s/AKfycbyWJJFIwoqnNudRMGse18qVNWw5aa7g03-iLmL_rjqO8mg-MjI/exec?suite=BkperApp&namespace=bkpertest)

-With BkperApp you can create many solutions on G Suite, such as the [Sheets] and [Forms] Add-ons, simple automations or advanced solutions with [Google Apps Script API], and you can manage your scripts in the [Dashboard].
+With BkperApp you can create many bookkeeping and accounting solutions on G Suite, such as the Bkper [Add-on for Google Sheets], simple automations or advanced solutions with [Google Apps Script API], and you can manage your scripts in the [Dashboard].

 It works the same way your favorite Google Apps Script library works, like [CalendarApp], [DocumentApp], [SpreadsheetApp] etc, and it is safely authorized using [OAuth2] protocol: